 In some applications, the torque measurement taken with an in-line rotary sensor may be measured at the point where the torque is transferred to the ground using a reaction torque transducer (static torque measurement).

 Structurally, a reaction torsion sensor is made of a metal body (also called flexure) to which foil strain gauges are bonded.
-The sensor body is usually made of aluminum or stainless steel, which gives the transducer two important characteristics: (1) provides the sturdiness to withstand high torques; and, (2) has the elasticity to minimally deform and return to its original shape when the torque is removed.
+The sensor body is usually made of aluminum or stainless steel, which gives the force transducer two important characteristics: (1) provides the sturdiness to withstand high torques; and, (2) has the elasticity to minimally deform and return to its original shape when the torque is removed.

 When torque is applied (clockwise or counterclockwise), the metal body acts as a “spring” and is slightly deformed, and unless it is overloaded, it returns to its original shape.
 As the flexure deforms, the strain gage also changes its shape and consequently its electrical resistance, which creates a differential voltage variation through a Wheatstone Bridge circuit.
 Thus, the change in voltage is proportional to the torque applied to the transducer, which can be calculated via the torque sensor circuit voltage output.

 In a Rotary Torque Sensor, the strain gauge is bonded to the rotating shaft that slightly deforms when torque is applied.
 The shaft deflection induces stress in the strain gauge that changes its resistance.
-A combination of strain gauges (usually 4) is arranged in an electrical circuit, the Wheatstone bridge, that converts the resistance variations into a voltage output, which can be calibrated and measured.
+A combination of strain gauges (usually 4) is arranged in an electrical circuit, the Wheatstone bridge amplifier, that converts the resistance variations into a voltage output, which can be calibrated and measured.

 The sensors must be carefully designed seeking to eliminate off-axis loading (also called side loads or extraneous moments), and must be sensitive only to counterclockwise and counterclockwise torque loading.
 The sensor output is a function of force and distance (T=F x d), and is usually expressed in inch-pounds (in-lb)., foot-pounds (ft-lb) or Newton-meters (N.m).

-For further information, watch our Webinar on how Torque Sensors works.
+For further information, watch our webinar on "How Torque Sensors works".